-Italian Hot Chocolate is an incredibly rich and thick chocolate drink that is sure to warm you up from your toes to your nose!
-Forget about that thin, powdery boxed stuff – this is a gourmet hot chocolate that is both dark and decadent with a luxurious creaminess that just can’t be compared.
-Save it for snow days, rainy days, or days when you just need to treat yourself with a delicious drink!
+Italian Hot Chocolate is an incredibly rich and thick hot chocolate drink that is sure to warm you up from your toes to your nose!
+Forget about that thin, powdery boxed stuff — this is a gourmet hot chocolate that is both dark and decadent with a luxurious creaminess that just can’t be compared.

 Italian Hot Chocolate

 A classic cioccolata calda isn’t what you’re used to.
 It’s an incredibly creamy, thick hot chocolate that actually isn’t at all complicated to prepare.

 With a deep, dark chocolate flavor, it isn’t anything like what you may be used to!

 Not everyone likes hot drinks — if you’re one of them, no judgment here!
 You might prefer my frozen hot chocolate.